Union Free America

 Union Membership In America

-According to the Bureau of Labor Statistics, between 2005 and 2006 unions lost 326,000 members - 274,000 on private payrolls and 52,000 in government employment.
+According to the Bureau of Labor Statistics, between 2010 and 2011 unions gained 49,000 members - a gain of 110,000 on private payrolls and a loss of 61,000 in government employment.

 There's a good reason union membership is so much higher in government.
 Politicians have bartered the dues of public employees for union political support.
 Maybe public employees are getting tired of being exploited for the political gains of their union bosses and the politicians.